ssthil/react-movie-app/README.md

+# React Movie App

-# Movie app using react, themoviedb, bootstrap 4, material-ui and sweetalert
+### Using react, themoviedb, bootstrap 4, material-ui and sweetalert

-This is a very basic responsive app using React with webpack 4, bootstrap 4 and latest babel config.
+This is a very basic responsive app using React with webpack 4, bootstrap 4,themoviedb, material-ui and latest babel config.

 ## Project description
 Used stacks are ```React + webpack 4 +  Bootstrap 4``